amarkules-gvsu/activity02-slr/day01-fitting/README.md

 2. What type of plot would you use to display the relationship between the personal freedom score, `pf_score`, and `pf_expression_control`?

+    Since both the variables are numeric, it makes sense to use a scatterplot.

 - Create a new R code chunk and plot this relationship using the variable `pf_expression_control` as the predictor.